 Regular Roof Inspections & Minor Repair Work

-You could certainly hire a professional to inspect your roof, and we’d recommend doing so every 5 years or so, but really the most important thing to do here is to inspect it yourself.
+You could certainly hire a professional to inspect your roof, especially for commercial roof maintenance, and we’d recommend doing so every 5 years or so, but really the most important thing to do here is to inspect it yourself.

 Most of the time a quick check after major rain and wind storms, or every 6 months to a year yourself will go along way towards detecting any problems or storm damages so you can address them quickly.